Peaceholic/Machine_Learning/README.md

 # machine-learning-study
-Machine Learning practice in scikit-learn.
+These are practical code for Machine Learning study in scikit-learn.